johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-12-27-azure-container-apps-build-and-deploy-with-bicep-and-github-actions/index.md

     services: [{ 'imageName': 'node-service', 'directory': './node-service' }]
 ```

-This is a matrix because a typical use case of an Azure Container App will be multicontainer, so we're starting generic from the beginning.
+This is a matrix because a typical use case of an Azure Container App will be multi-container, so we're starting generic from the beginning.
 The `outputs` pumps out the details of our `containerImage-node` image to be used later:

 ```yaml
 outputs: